Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 What Pool Equipment Does a Home Warranty Actually Cover?

-Standard home warranty plans are built around your home's core systems and appliances — your HVAC, plumbing, kitchen appliances, and water heater.
+Standard home warranty plans are built around your home's core systems and appliances: HVAC, plumbing, kitchen appliances, and water heater.
 Pools are a different story.
 In virtually every case, pool coverage is sold as a paid add-on, not standard coverage.
-That means if you own a pool and haven't specifically added pool and spa protection to your plan, your equipment is not covered.
+That means if you own a pool and have not specifically added pool and spa protection to your plan, your equipment is not covered.

 So what exactly does that add-on protect?
-The coverage is focused on the mechanical and operational components that keep your pool running — the parts that fail from normal wear and tear over time.
-Here's a breakdown of what most providers include:
+The coverage is focused on the mechanical and operational components that keep your pool running, the parts that fail from normal wear and tear over time.
+Most contracts use industry-standard language covering "all above-ground, accessible, and operationally necessary parts and components of the heating, pumping, and filtration system."

 What's Typically Covered